trustwallet/developer/development/browser-extension/evm.md

 const contract = new ethers.Contract(TWT_ADDRESS, twtABI, ethersProvider);
 ```

 The first parameter is the contract address.
-The second is the contract’s interface, ie ABI, and the third is the ethers provider instance.
+The second is the contract's interface, ie ABI, and the third is the ethers provider instance.

 We can now access any defined function by calling it directly from the `contract` instance.